 How to get to Antigua

-The La Aurora International Airport is the closest airport to Antiqua.
+Airport: The La Aurora International Airport is the closest airport to Antiqua.
 Antigua is a mere 45 minutes from the capital city of Guatemala City and it is easy to get to Antigua from there.
 This airport is located roughly 4 miles south of Guatemala City and 16 miles away from Antigua.
-Flying into this airport is the best way to get to Antigua.
+Flying at this airport is the best way to get to Antigua.

 Bonus Tip: If your flight arrives at night, I recommend booking a hotel for the night to avoid traveling during this time.
 Also, choose private transportation when possible.